api-platform/docs/core/errors.md

 If you use the standard distribution of API Platform, this event listener will be automatically registered.
 If you use a custom installation, [learn how to register listeners](events.md#custom-event-listeners).

-Then, configure the framework to catch `App\Exception\ProductNotFoundException` exceptions and convert them in `404`
+Then, configure the framework to catch `App\Exception\ProductNotFoundException` exceptions and convert them into `404`
 errors:

 ```yaml